FAYPWC.COM

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as those with cancer undergoing chemotherapy, organ transplant recipients, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly vulnerable to infections.
 These people should seek advice about drinking water from their health care providers.

-More information on PFAS, including monthly PWC testing results, can be found on our website:
+More information on PFAS, including monthly PWC testing results, can be found at www.FayPWC.com/PFAS-Facts/

 More information about contaminants and potential health effects can be obtained by calling the EPA’s Safe Drinking Water Hotline (800-426-4791).